jyellick/obc-docs/whitepaper.md

 ## Industry Use Cases

-We have compiled a set of initial blockchain requirements that are considered essential for supporting the following abstract use cases.
+The initial requirements for Open Blockchain have been developed to support the following abstract use cases.

 (Note: use cases here help guide architecture and test-driven development.
 While still a work in progress, the use cases should be something all contributors agree on...both in the content and stack-ranked prioritization of them.
 Propose changes if you feel these miss the mark.
 It is best if there are no more than 4 abstract use cases, and three is preferred.)